opentok/opentok-node/README.md

 change the layout classes for streams in a session by calling the `OpenTok.setStreamClassLists(sessionId, classListArray, callback)` method.

 Setting the layout of a live streaming broadcast is optional.
-By default, ive streaming broadcasts use the "best fit" layout.
+By default, live streaming broadcasts use the "best fit" layout.

 ### Sending signals